santiagxf/azureai-x-arize/readme.md

 * [llama_index_selector.ipynb](llama_index_selector.ipynb): It explains how multiple LLMs can be use for data generation, evaluation, and for specific tasks like tool selection.
 It shows how to instrument your code using Phoenix.
 * [src/app.py](src/app.py): A chainlit project that allows you to play with index we built in the previous example.
 Use the notebook to learn about the technique and the approach.
 You can use this playground for testing the idea.

-To use chainlit, run the following command:
+To use `chainlit`, run the following command:

 ```bash
 source .env